MekAkUActOR/RowHammer/Paper Review/ISCA__2020__Revisiting-RowHammer_-An-Experimental-Analysis-of-Modern-DRAM-Devices-and-Mitigation-Techniques.md

 The paper uses cycle-accurate simulation to evaluate the five state-of-the-art RowHammer mitigation mechanisms — **Increased Refresh Rate**, **PARA**, **ProHIT**, **MRLoc**, **TWiCe** — and the **ideal refresh-based** mitigation mechanism, and draws the conclusion that these mechanisms are not scalable in the face of worsening RowHammer vulnerability and even the **ideal refresh-based** mitigation mechanism affects system performance at very low $HC_{first}$ values (means very vulnerable to RowHammer).

-RowHammer bit flips cast tremendous thread on security of hardwares and softwares, and modern DRAM chips that use smaller process technology node sizes are significantly more vulnerable to RowHammer.
-However, existing RowHammer mitigation mechanisms suffer from prohibitively large performance overheads at projected future hammer counts (not scalable) and are still far from an ideal selective-refresh-based RowHammer mitigation mechanism.
+Modern DRAM chips are more vulnerable to RowHammer.
+However, existing RowHammer mitigation mechanisms suffer from large performance overheads at projected future hammer counts (not scalable) and are still far from ideal.
 A scalable and low-overhead solution to RowHammer is needed.
 The paper provides two promising directions — ***DRAM-System Cooperation*** and ***Profile-Guided Mechanisms*** — for future RowHammer mitigation research.

 ## Strengths